Oscar De La Hoya: Lightweight

 On July 29, 1994, he knocked out Jorge Páez (53–6–4) in the second round to win the vacant WBO Lightweight title.
-In his first title defense, he defeated John-John Molina (36–3), who had recently vacated his IBF Super Featherweight title, by unanimous decision.
+He would successfully defend the title twice to close 1994, defeating fringe contenders Carl Griffith and John Avila, both by technical knockout.
+In February 1995, he defeated John-John Molina (36–3), who had recently vacated his IBF Super Featherweight title, by unanimous decision.

 De La Hoya vs. Ruelas unification

 On May 6, 1995, De La Hoya defeated IBF lightweight champion Rafael Ruelas (43–1–0) in a unification bout.
 De La Hoya knocked Ruelas down twice before the fight was stopped in the second round.
 The IBF then ordered De La Hoya to defend against Miguel Julio.